srlhyo/Information-Security-Assessment-Tool/README.md

 ## How ISAT works

 No registration is required.
-The User fill in a brief questionnaire created to ascertain the level of preparedness and resilience of their organisation.
+The User fills in a brief questionnaire created to ascertain the level of preparedness and resilience of their organisation.
 The three possible results are Green, Amber and Red.
 Following the result, the user is advised accordingly.

-If there is any security issue, the User is given the option to sign-in for a service to address the issue/(s) indentified.
+If there is a security issue, the User is given the option to sign-in for a service to address the issue/(s) indentified.

 If there are no issues, the User can sign-in to our Newsletter, or just leave the web application.